pauly4it/pauly4it/README.md

 Over the years I've worked in a wide range of industries: healthcare software, medical devices, digital health & fitness, payment processing, point of sale software and hardware, ecommerce, inventory management, fintech, blockchain, cryptocurrency, and charitable giving.

-Currently working at @StyraInc as Director of Product on [Styra DAS](https://www.styra.com/) infrastructure use cases.
+Currently working at [@StyraInc](https://github.com/StyraInc) as Director of Product Management on [Styra DAS](https://www.styra.com/) for infrastructure and application authorization use cases.

 ### Where to find me